ipfs/js-ipfs/packages/ipfs-message-port-server/README.md

 ## Usage

-This library can wrap JS IPFS node and expose it over the [message channel][].
+This library can wrap a JS IPFS node and expose it over the [message channel][].
-It assumes `ipfs-message-port-client` on the other end, however it is not strictly necessary anything compling with wire protocol will do.
+It assumes `ipfs-message-port-client` on the other end, however it is not strictly necessary anything complying with the wire protocol will do.

 It provides following API subset: